pherris/IOT-Value-Cycling/README.md

 Configuration
 -------------------------
 Configuring the API call is similar to the previous step.
-You'll need your 2lemetry domain, a base64 encoded string of your 2lemetry username:password (encode actual password, not the md5), and the Unix timestamps of the range of data you want.
+You'll need your 2lemetry domain, your 2lemetry username and password, and the Unix timestamps of the range of data you want.
 Replace the {sections} in the getHistory() call of web/history.html with these values.

 Overview
 ================================